mafiosnik777/enhancr/README.md

 - Has Scene Detection built-in, to skip interpolation on scene change frames & mitigate artifacts
 - Color Themes for user customization
 - Discord Rich Presence, to show all your friends progress, current speed & what you're currently enhancing
+- Realtime Player (assuming you have a powerful enough GPU) with perfect support for audio, subtitles, fonts, attachments etc.
 - ... and much more

 ## Interpolation